MQ3 alcohol sensor Arduino code | Step by step instructions

 The tin dioxide-coated sensing element (we talked about above) absorbs oxygen to the surface when heated to a high temperature.
 When fresh air enters the sensor, electrons are attracted to oxygen molecules from the tin dioxide zone.
 Then a layer of electron decay forms below the tin dioxide particles.
 Also, a potential barrier is created.
 The tin dioxide film then blocks the flow of electric current.
 So, the output voltage decreases.

-OK, now we will learn step by step how this sensor works with Arduino.
+OK, now we will learn how to use this sensor with an Arduino board.
 The required components are as follows.

 Step 1